 November is time for the tapas festival in Santiago, as well as the city’s best loved film festival Cineuropa lasting for the whole month.
-Stay a couple of extra nights in Santiago to explore this fantastic city, enjoy its cosy cafes and comforting cuisine.
+If you are travelling in December and early January join the festive atmosphere and stay a couple of extra nights in Santiago to explore this fantastic city, enjoy its cosy cafes and comforting cuisine.
 Kick back with a hot chocolate with churros to treat yourself after your trek.
 If you can, stay in the magnificent 5* Parador dos Reis Catolicos, which was built over 500 years ago as a pilgrim hospital.

 When and Price: You can walk the last 100km of the famous Camino Frances from Sarria to Santiago in just a week.
 Price from €560pp for a 6-night walking trip from Sarria to Santiago, staying in CaminoWays.com selected accommodation.
 Price includes: Half-board accommodation, luggage transfers and holiday pack with practical information.
 Does not include: Flights, transport and insurance.

 Be sure to wrap up in the cold.
 Make sure to bring a pair of gloves and a warm hat if you are planning a walking holiday during the winter months.
 Water proof walking shoes and shoes with gripping soles are always a good idea for anytime of the year but especially in the winter months when you might expect to experience some rain.
 Always check the weather forecast in advance of your trip.
 If ice is forecast it would be a good idea to bring extra layers of clothing and a face mask.
 Walk with your hands out of your pockets.
 If you slip on an icy patch your hands will be the your protection.